 13:30 Enjoy a great lunch

 There are numerous dining options hereabouts, whether you want a quick snack or a full meal.
 Enjoy contemporary British cuisine and dramatic views across Salford Quays and Manchester Ship Canal at Pier Eight, The Lowry's stylish

 Or... kick hunger to the back of the net with lunch at Café Football.
 This football-themed eatery is part of the four-star Hotel Football, overlooking Old Trafford stadium.
 Kick off with appetisers such as nachos, chilli squid or chicken satay, before scoring with comfort food like burgers, pizzas and pies.

 15:00 Time to escape?

 Head back into Manchester city center to play Breakout, Manchester's real life escape room game.
-A team of 2 to 5 people have 60 minutes to escape a locked room by finding clues and solving puzzles.
-Manchester now has two Breakout centres, offering several themed rooms to choose to escape from, including the office of a famous detective, a missile control base, and a Wild West saloon.
+A team of two to five people have 60 minutes to escape a locked room by finding clues and solving puzzles.
+Manchester now has two Breakout centers, offering several themed rooms to choose to escape from, including the office of a famous detective, a missile control base, and a Wild West saloon.

 16:15 Don't lose your head at a mad tea party

 A traditional English tearoom with an eccentric Alice in Wonderland twist, Richmond Tea Rooms takes you on a trip down the rabbit hole to a delectable world of mismatched china and mouth-watering cakes.
 Options range from the basic Alice's Tea (scone, clotted cream, jam, and pot of tea)

 and to the Queen's Tea (including finger sandwiches and extra cakes) - and you may can even add champagne for extra sparkle.
 Breakfast and light meals are also served.